-This article walks through how to manage and customize your organization's global review settings.
-Use this article to inform you, a review admin or account admin, as you set Best-Self Review® settings.
+This article walks through steps and recommendations for configuring your organization's Best-Self Review® feature settings.
 The settings you select will be applied to all future Best-Self Review® cycles.
 Changes can be made to these settings up until the start date of a Best-Self Review cycle; however, changes made to these settings after a cycle has started will not retroactively apply (with a few exceptions, which are denoted in this article with an asterisk*).

-If you're a review admin who is setting up a review cycle, check out our "What to expect: I'm a review admin" Help Center article for additional support and guidance!
+If you're a review admin planning to create and launch a review cycle, check out our "Best-Self Review® for review admins" Help Center article for additional support and guidance!

 Access your company's global review settings

 - Click on the Settings gear in the upper, right-hand corner of your 15Five account.

 - Select 'Features' from the drop-down menu.